szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Clear input on send``: Clears the message editor immediately after a message is submitted, so the next message starts with an empty input field.
 Disable it if you want the sent text to remain available for editing or reuse.
 Default: True.

-* ``Application environment (os.environ)``: Defines environment variables that PyGPT adds to its process environment during startup.
-Use this for provider SDKs, local model servers, proxies, or integrations that read configuration from environment variables.

 * ``Show tray icon``: Starts PyGPT with a system-tray icon and exposes tray actions such as opening the notepad or asking with a screenshot.
 A restart is required after changing this option.
 Default: True.

 * ``Minimize to tray on exit``: Keeps PyGPT running in the system tray when the main window is closed instead of terminating the application.
 The tray icon must also be enabled.
 Default: False.